Configuration

 - Allow Git config.
 Let commands read repository Git settings.

-- Auto seed on create.
-Copy ignored directories (like
+- Auto-seed on create.
+Copy shared ignored paths (like

-pnpm install. - Seed directories.
-Directories to copy from an existing worktree, such as
+pnpm install. - Shared seed paths.
+Repo-relative ignored files or directories to copy from an existing worktree, such as

 Click Save Environment to apply your changes.
 These settings apply to every conversation in the project.
 For workspace-wide defaults, see Sandbox settings.